andreas-zeller/andreas-zeller.github.io/README.md

 2. Strive for simplicity
 3. Keep on innovating

-Again, detailed [slides and manuscript](assets/ICSE-2018-Keynote-Zeller.pdf) are available.
+Again, detailed [slides and full manuscript](assets/ICSE-2018-Keynote-Zeller.pdf) are available.

 ## Stay Tuned